linkedlist771/DeMark-World/README.md

 **A Universal Framework for AI Video Watermark Removal**

 **DeMark-World** is the evolution of [SoraWatermarkCleaner](https://github.com/linkedlist771/SoraWatermarkCleaner).
 While its predecessor focused on Sora, DeMark-World is a "ready-to-roll" universal framework designed to detect and remove unwanted watermarks from *any* AI-generated video (Sora, Runway, Pika, Kling, etc.) with high fidelity and temporal consistency.
+> Prompt: a cat running in a forest.

 <table>
   <tr>